ibizaman/selfhostblocks/modules/services/nextcloud-server/docs/default.md

 is that you don't want too high of a `max_children` value to avoid I/O strain on the hard drives, especially if you use spinning drives.

+To see the effect of your settings, go to the provided [Grafana dashboard](#services-nextcloudserver-dashboard).

 ### Tweak PostgreSQL Settings {#services-nextcloudserver-usage-postgres}

 These settings will impact all databases since the NixOS Postgres module